Operations and Supply Chain Management

 There are a number of OSCM courses at 200 and 300-level which deal with various topics eg, operations strategy, project management, supply chain design, product design and quality management.

 For the complete three-year Bachelor of Commerce Operations and Supply Chain Management major degree plan, and minor courses, see the UC Business School website.

-Students in other disciplines often find it valuable to include some Management Science courses in their degree programme, as exposure to Management Science has become an assumed part of the training of quantitative social scientists as well as computer specialists and engineers.
+Students in other disciplines often find it valuable to include some OSCM courses in their degree programme, as exposure to the principles of OSCM has become an assumed part of the training of quantitative social scientists as well as accountants, computer specialists and engineers.

 For examples of jobs in this area, visit the Chartered Institute of Procurement and Supply.